protocol-fuzzing/edhoc-fuzzer/README.md

 using one of the argument files in the [experiments/args](experiments/args) subdirectories (or using a file similar to them).
 Command-line arguments can be also provided, in order to overwrite those in the argument file.
-Notice the use of `@` before the argument file.
+The `@` symbol before the argument file can be omitted.
-The simplest high-level command is:
+The simplest command is:
 ```bash
 java -jar edhoc-fuzzer.jar @path/to/argfile
 ```
-The above command without the last part (the argument file) lists the command line options that EDHOC-Fuzzer accepts.
+The above command without the argument file lists all the available command line options.

 ## Testing
-After setting up the EDHOC-Fuzzer and the SUL of interest, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
-The same applies to the test sequences inside the **./experiments/tests/** subdirectories.
-Testing can be used prior to learning, in order to check that everything runs as expected.
+Testing requires not only an argument file but also a test sequence, some of which can be found in the [experiments/tests](experiments/tests) subdirectories.
+Testing can also be used prior to learning, in order to check that everything runs as expected.
 The test command is:
 ```
 java -jar edhoc-fuzzer.jar @path/to/arg/file -test path/to/test/file [-additional_param]